Madiha Kotb

 Immediate Past President, ASME

-An ASME Fellow and active member of the Society for over 25 years El Mehelmy Kotb held numerous leadership positions within the organization, serving as vice president Conformity Kotb from 2003-2006, on the Board of Governors from 2008-2011 and as its 132nd President 2013-2014.
-She is now a member of the Committee of Past Presidents and the Committee on Finance and Investment.
+A distinguished leader in her field, Madiha is an ASME Fellow and has been an active member of the Society for over 25 years.
+She has held numerous leadership roles, including serving as ASME Vice President of Conformity from 2003–2006, as a member of the Board of Governors from 2008–2011, and as ASME’s 132nd President in 2013–2014.
+She continues to serve on the Committee of Past Presidents and the Committee on Finance and Investment.